car-r/astro-pickleball/src/pages/blog/12-pickleball-tips-for-beginners.md

 Dinking from the backhand side is also a shot you’re going to want to practice.
 Just like on a ground stroke, if your opponent realizes you’re not comfortable dinking from the backhand side they will start to dink every shot to your backhand.
 You’re more likely to pop the ball up on the backhand side if that is your weaker shot.
 Grab a partner and practice hitting dinks back and forth with just your backhand.
 Make it a goal to make 10 in a row with no mistakes.

-If you’re feeling adventurous, you can always start to learn a two-handed backhand.
+If you’re feeling adventurous, you can always start to learn a <a href="/blog/why-you-need-a-two-handed-backhand-in-pickleball">two-handed backhand</a>.
 This is more of an advanced shot in pickleball that is becoming more popular with the pros.
 The two-hander allows you to drive the ball and hit much more aggressively than with one hand.
 Tennis players that already have a two-handed backhand will pick this up much faster, but anybody can learn it with enough practice.
 Your current pickleball paddle handle might not be long enough to fit both hands, so keep that in mind if this is something you want to try.

 ## Position Yourself Correctly